Period for solicitation of comments:2017-12-29 to 2018-01-27

 Article 64: Where judges are disabled, they enjoy disability benefits as provided for by the state.
 Where a judge is killed or dies in service, their relatives enjoy the bereavement benefits and preferential treatment as provided for by the state.

-Article 65: The retirement system for judges is to be provided for separately and based on the characteristics of trial work.
+Article 65: The retirement system for judges is to be based on the characteristics of trial work and provided for separately by the state.

 Article 66: After judges retire, they enjoy pension insurance and other benefits as provided for by the state.